bretaj/bretNodeJSreadMeCreator/README.md

 npm i

 ## Usage
-please create your own branch
+n/a

 ## License
-This project is licensed under the APACHE 2.0 license.
-[Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ## Contributing
-please create your own branch
+pleae create your own branch

 ## Tests
 To run tests, use the following command